amerello/Theia/docs/html/_sources/bibliography.txt

    **Adaptive and generic corner detection based on the accelerated segment test**.
    *In Proceedings of the European Conference on Computer Vision (ECCV'10)*, September 2010.

 ..
+[MoulonICCV] Moulon, P. and Monasse, P. and Marlet, R. **Global Fusion of Relative Motions for Robust, Accurate and Scalable Structure from Motion** *International Conference on Computer Vision (ICCV)*, 2013.

+..
 [Nister] David Nistér.
 2004. **An Efficient Solution to the Five-Point Relative Pose Problem**. *IEEE Trans.
 Pattern Anal.
 Mach.
 Intell*.
 26, 6 (June 2004),